 - Hear her daughter’s side of the story with growing acceptance

 And then she would forget about the entire incident.
 It was an outcome I didn’t like at all.

 I decided to sit with my feelings in search of a better resolution.
 For a few days, I stewed, battling with myself over the right amount to intervene.
 Should I call the other mom?
 Is it too late?
 I already felt some guilt for even marginally involving Anna.

-I recalled a former teacher’s guidance on “tattling.”
+I recalled a former teacher’s guidance on tattling.
 If you’re trying to get someone else in trouble, you’re tattling.
 If you’re trying to keep someone out of trouble, you’re telling.
-I wasn’t trying to help Amelia and frankly, wasn’t in a position to help her.
-Perhaps I could have convinced myself that telling her mom would teach her right from wrong, but the reality is that a girl like Amelia isn’t going to change because her mom catches her.
+I wasn’t trying to help Amelia and frankly, I wasn’t in a position to help her.
+Perhaps I could have convinced myself that telling her mom would teach her right from wrong.
+But a girl like Amelia isn’t going to change because her mom catches her.
 She will only get craftier.

 My discovery of Amelia’s character was the terrible truth, but here’s the wonderful truth: I didn’t need Amelia or her mom to make my daughter feel better.
 I didn’t even need the truth from Anna, and if I had it to do over again, I’d have left her out of it.